roman-gravit/es6-es7-esn/README.md

 ###  How parameters passed to functions

 Always *by value*, BUT  for objects the value passed is the value of the reference

+###  Why in JS the function is called as the *first-class* objects

+We can use function and pass as other simple object or variable.
+The main difference of the function is - function can be called and return result.

 ###  Types of timers in JS